rapid7/le_node/README.md

 ## Usage

-This module sends you logging enties to the logentries.com service.
+This module sends your logging entries to the logentries.com service.
 You will need an account with this service for the module to work.

-Once you have logentries.com account, you will need thre configuration items to initialize a logging instance (you can create more than one):
+Once you have logentries.com account, you will need three configuration items to initialize a logging instance (you can create more than one):

   * USER_KEY: as supplied by logentries.com
   * HOST_KEY: as supplied by logentries.com